PRATAP-KUMAR/gdm-extension/README.md

 git clone https://github.com/PRATAP-KUMAR/gdm-extension/
 cd gdm-extension
 sudo make install

-# Observation: Occassionaly when system is updated, I noticed that this extension stops working.
-In such a case you need to run `sudo make install` from the downloaded repo path.
+# Observation: Occassionaly when system is updated or due to someother system errors, this extension stops working.
+In such a case you need to run `sudo make install` again.
 ```

 ## Customize background colors, image, blur for each monitor upto 4 monitors for GDM Login Screen from the login screen itself.